-In that case, there is almost no operation downtime, and the complete update process is seamless for the customer (Fig. 7).
+In that case, there is almost no operation downtime, and the complete update process is seamless for the customer (Figure 7).
 In a well-orchestrated process, data loss during the switchover can be effectively mitigated.
-In the worst-case scenario, only signals received during the switchover-typically lasting several seconds-may be lost and left unprocessed.
-The switchover is seamlessly executed for IoT nodes by transitioning to sleep mode.
-Since sleep modes are an integral part of processing, facilitated by a dedicated core, transitioning to and from sleep mode is considered a native operation for IoT nodes.
+In the worst-case scenario, only signals

+477 received during the switchover-typically lasting several seconds-may be lost and left 478 unprocessed.
+The switchover is seamlessly executed for IoT nodes by transitioning to 479 sleep mode.
+Since sleep modes are an integral part of processing, facilitated by a 480 dedicated core, transitioning to and from sleep mode is considered a native operation for 481 IoT nodes.

-In many cases, this approach will also be fully applicable to MES nodes.
-Unfortunately, not always.
+482 In many cases, this approach will also be fully applicable to MES nodes.
+483 Unfortunately, not always.
 Two central problems appeared here with MES clients.
-First, as mentioned before, the older version (N - 1) will not be deleted in case of a lack of privilege.
-If not managed properly, this will cause a problem with the space on the destination node.
+First, 484 as mentioned before, the older version (N - 1) will not be deleted in case of a lack of 485 privilege.
+If not managed properly, this will cause a problem with the space on the 486 destination node.
 The next problem is the switchover phase.
-MES clients are much larger pieces of software with a powerful GUI that maintains integration with different services on the MES level and even to different Edge, SCADA, and IoT devices.
-The proper switchover would require replacing the client version and reestablishing a connection to other connected instances (Fig. 8).
-This makes the buffering system even more important here than at other levels.
+MES clients are much larger 487 pieces of software with a powerful GUI that maintains integration with different services 488 on the MES level and even to different Edge, SCADA, and IoT devices.
+The proper 489 switchover would require not only the replacement of the client version but also the 490 reestablishing of connection to other connected instances (Figure 8).
+This makes the 491 buffering system even more important here than at other levels.